-Call Effect Crossing and uncrossing arms overhead Accompanies the "Man Down" call to more easily draw attention to the issue.
+Call Effect Kneeling or sitting while pointing toward the hurt player or dangerous situation Accompanies the "Man Down" call to more easily draw everyone's attention and direct the organizers and first aiders to the issue.
 One arm in the air with an open palm This person is OC.
 If you are IC, you cannot interact with them and must ignore them.
 One arm in the air with a closed fist This character is invisible.
 You do not notice them unless they choose to reveal themselves to you or you have a proficiency which allows you to detect invisible creatures.
 One arm up with an index finger and thumb extended into an 'L' shape This character is speaking in a language other than Common.
 Unless your character can also speak the language they are using, you do not understand what they are saying.
 If in doubt, wait until the end of the conversation and ask the player, or ask a referee to find out for you.